-KESSLER, HENRY (?–1840).
-Henry Kessler (Kesler), businessman and civic leader, was a Silesian who immigrated to Texas by 1836 and is probably the man of that name who was awarded a bounty certificate for 320 acres of land for his services in the Texas army from April 11 to July 20, 1836.
-As early as November 1837 he was operating a general store in Houston known as Kessler's Arcade; the establishment was enlarged in October 1838 to include a restaurant and bar.
-Soldiers used scrip at the Round Tent Bar, and the arcade, which provided German newspapers and music, was a popular meetingplace and polling station.
-Kessler experimented with mulberry trees and had a garden famous for its corn.
+KESSLER, HENRY (ca. 1812–1840).
+Henry Kessler (also spelled Kesler or Kisler), businessman and early Houston civic leader, was born in Silesia about 1812 and immigrated to the United States with his brother Charles in 1832.
+He arrived in Texas by 1836 and is probably the man of that name who was awarded a bounty certificate for 320 acres of land for his services in the Texas army from April 11 to July 20, 1836.
+As early as November 1837 he was operating a general store in Houston known as Kessler's Arcade.
+The establishment, located near Main Street between Preston and Prairie, was enlarged in October 1838 to include a restaurant and bar, known as the Round Tent Bar.
+Soldiers and veterans of the Texas Revolution often traded land scrip at the notoriously rowdy bar in exchange for drinks and food.
+Kessler’s Arcade, which provided dry goods, sundries, German newspapers, and music, became an early focal point for the nascent community of Houston.
+It served as a polling station, and was a popular meeting place for early civic groups and municipal organizations.
+It is also where Kessler experimented with mulberry trees and cultivated a garden famous for its corn.

 Louis Wiltz Kemp Papers, Dolph Briscoe Center for American History, University of Texas at Austin.
 Telegraph and Texas Register, March 27, 1839, January 6, 1841.
 Max Freund, Gustav Dresel's Houston Journal (Austin: University of Texas Press, 1954).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Diana J. Kleiner, "KESSLER, HENRY," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fke37.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Diana J. Kleiner, "KESSLER, HENRY," accessed July 04, 2020, http://www.tshaonline.org/handbook/online/articles/fke37.